Updated December 2017

-SBGRF, appointed EISA in April 2017 to conduct trustee elections.
-The Fund developed an intranet-based application which enables Active Members to vote electronically and Pensioner Members by means of a postal vote.
-The election commenced on 14 June and was concluded 30 November 2017.
+The SBGRF appointed EISA in April 2017 to conduct Trustee elections.
+The Fund developed an intranet-based application which enabled Active Members to vote electronically and Pensioner Members by means of a postal vote.
+The election commenced on 14 June and was concluded on 30 November 2017.
 BES was responsible for the nominations verification, setting up the electronic online voting system (EVS) and incorporation of the voters' roll into the EVS as well as testing of the online voting system.
-Pensioners in the diaspora voted first using the postal vote system with EISA receiving the first postal ballots cast during the week of 24 September.
-Online voting went live on Monday, 30 October with no drawbacks reported.
-The online system recorded 1 852 votes cast by 31 October.
+Pensioners in the diaspora voted first using the postal vote system with EISA receiving the first postal ballots cast early in September.
+Online voting went live on 30 October with no drawbacks reported.
+The online system recorded 1 852 votes cast by 31 October 2017.

-BES successfully conducted a further three elections for the AMCU Mpumalanga in Parktown, Nelspruit and Secunda.
-Voting delegates varied between fifty and eighty per region with the nominated candidates being elected uncontested at all three regional elective congresses.
+BES successfully conducted a further three elections for the AMCU Mpumalanga region in Parktown, Nelspruit and Secunda.
+Voting delegates varied between fifty and eighty per region with the nominated candidates being elected uncontested at all three regional elective congresses

-The SAMWU National Medical Scheme, registered under the Medical Schemes Act, held its Annual General Meeting on 29 June 2017, in Cape Town.
-Forty nine members from across the country were registered at the AGM.
-Whilst SAMWU was not conducting trustee elections at the AGM, EISA's services were required in the event that a vote would be required on any decision placed before the AGM.
-At the conference a motion was put proposing a name change and change in structure of the Scheme.
-There was no objection to the motion and the EISA declared that the proposal for a name change and change in structure was accepted.
+The SAMWU National Medical Scheme, registered under the Medical Schemes Act, held its Annual General Meeting in June 2017, in Cape Town.
+Whilst SAMWU was not conducting Trustee elections at the AGM, EISA's services were required in the event that a vote would be required on any decision placed before the AGM.
+At the congress a motion was put proposing a name change and change in structure of the Scheme.
+There was no objection to the motion and the EISA Presiding Officer declared that the proposal for a name change and change in structure was accepted.

 Updated February 2017